miamiruby/ruby_assesment/README.md

 # Ruby Assessment

-The repo contains a small rails app.
-The challenge is to simply look through the app for trouble areas, and make improvements.
-The code is small enough that it should take 60-90 minutes to complete the work.
+The goal of this exercise is to see how you would go about refactoring the application.
+We do not want to give too much detail in what that means, because we want to see what you think is good vs. bad.
+Do not to spend more than 4 hours worth of time on the challenge.

 ## To start

 - Clone the repo

-- Start a feature with your name and the date your started, mine would be feature/erik_petersen/2017_04_01
+- Start a feature branch with your name and the date you started, mine would be "feature/erik_petersen/2017_04_01"

 ## Please add the following to the README and answer the following: